 Finally, and very importantly, we acknowledge Hurunui o Rangi Marae and its importance and status in the Carterton District.
-Earlier this year I was proud to sign a Memorandum of Understanding between the Council and Hurunui o Rangi as a serious commitment to our close working relationship.
+Earlier in 2018 I was proud to sign a Memorandum of Understanding between the Council and Hurunui o Rangi as a serious commitment to our close working relationship.

-As council begins planning for the next ten years, I encourage everyone in the Carterton District to have their say.
 We are committed to working with the community to create a healthy, safe, and vibrant place to live.